dineshkummarc/microcosm/README.md

 Microcosm is a social network simulator tool that allows your clients to see how well the social network you're trying to build scales with millions of users, millions of likes, millions of follows/unfollows.

-To run the Simulation Engine, invoke it like this and pass a directory as an argument: <code>node bin/microcosm.js user:create</code> or <code>node bin/microcosm.js simulator:follow</code>
+To run the Simulation Engine, invoke it like this: <code>node bin/microcosm.js user:create</code> or <code>node bin/microcosm.js simulator:follow</code>

 <pre>
   Blast Radius: PROJECT MICROCOSM by @jbueza